marqsm/minesweeper/README.md

 Installing instructions
 -----------------------
 1. Clone the repository
-2. Fire up your local HTTP-server of choice (on mac you could just run `python -m SimpleHTTPServer 31337` and open localhost:31337 in your browser.
+2. Fire up your local HTTP-server of choice (on mac you could just run `python -m SimpleHTTPServer 31337` and open localhost:31337 in your browser).